Trajectory Optimization with Optimization-Based Dynamics

-We formulate optimization-based dynamics as a constrained optimization problem and provide a path-following method for efficient evaluation of the dynamics at each time step.
-The implicit-function theorem is utilized to differentiate through this representation, and we exploit intermediate results from our path-following method to return useful, smooth gradients to an upper-level optimizer.
+We formulate optimization-based dynamics as a constrained optimization problem and provide an interior-point method for efficient evaluation of the dynamics at each time step.
+Implicit differentiation is utilized to compute derivatives for this representation, and we exploit intermediate results from our interior-point method to return useful, smooth gradients to an upper-level optimizer.

-To demonstrate the capabilities of this representation, we utilize optimization-based dynamics and iLQR in a bi-level optimization framework to perform trajectory optimization.
+To demonstrate the capabilities of this representation, we utilize optimization-based dynamics and iLQR in a bi-level optimization framework for planning.
 We provide a number of optimization-based dynamics models and examples in simulation including: an acrobot with joint limits, a cart-pole experiencing friction, gait generation for a Raibert hopper, a belly-flop soft landing for a rocket subject to thrust limits, and a planar-push manipulation task.
 We compare our approach to MuJoCo, contact-implicit trajectory optimization, and gradients generated with randomized smoothing.

-Specifically, our contributions are: \begin{itemize} \item A novel framework for optimization-based dynamics that can be used with trajectory-optimization methods that require gradients \item A path-following method that can efficiently evaluate constrained optimization problems and return smooth gradients \item A collection of optimization-based dynamics models and examples from locomotion, aerospace, and manipulation domains that demonstrate the proposed bi-level trajectory-optimization framework \end{itemize}
+Specifically, our contributions are: \begin{itemize} \item A novel framework for optimization-based dynamics that can be used with trajectory optimization methods that require gradients \item An interior-point method that can efficiently evaluate constrained optimization problems and return smooth gradients \item A collection of optimization-based dynamics models and examples from locomotion, aerospace, and manipulation domains that demonstrate the proposed bi-level trajectory optimization framework \end{itemize}

 In the remainder of this paper, we first review related work on bi-level approaches to trajectory optimization in Section \ref{related_work}.
-Next, we present background on the iLQR algorithm, the implicit-function theorem, and implicit integrators in Section \ref{background}.
-Then, we present our optimization-based dynamics representation, as well as a path-following method for solving this problem class in Section \ref{id}.
+Next, we present background on the iLQR algorithm, implicit differentiation, and implicit integrators in Section \ref{background}.
+Then, we present our optimization-based dynamics representation, as well as an interior-point method for solving this problem class in Section \ref{id}.
 We provide a collection of optimization-based dynamics models that are utilized to perform trajectory optimization, and comparisons, in Section \ref{examples}.
-Finally, we conclude with discussion and directions for future work in Section \ref{discussion}.
+Finally, we conclude with discussion of limitations and directions for future work in Section \ref{conclusion}.